awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_overview.md

 This is a very brief overview of IAM permission policies from the perspective of Secrets Manager\.
 For more detail about IAM policy syntax, see the [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 Secrets Manager defines a set of API operations that can interact with or manipulate a secret in some way\.
 To grant permissions for these operations, Secrets Manager defines a set of corresponding [actions](reference_iam-permissions.md) that you can specify in a policy\.
-For example, Secrets Manager defines actions that work on a secret, such as `CreateSecret`, `GetSecretalue`, `ListSecrets`, and `RotateSecret`\.
+For example, Secrets Manager defines actions that work on a secret, such as `CreateSecret`, `GetSecretValue`, `ListSecrets`, and `RotateSecret`\.

 A policy document must have a `Version` element\.
 We recommend always using the latest version to ensure that you can use all of the available features\.
 As of this writing, the only available version is `2012-10-17` \(the latest version\)\.